 Register of deaths of Indian Immigrants 1879 – 1927

-As you likely know, the National Library of Australia (NLA) has released records pertaining to over 60,500 immigration passes for indentured labourers who arrived in Fiji through the Indentured System.
+As you likely know, the National Library of Australia (NLA) has released records of over 60,500 immigration passes for indentured labourers who arrived in Fiji through the Indentured System.
 Additionally, the NLA has made available a registry documenting the deaths of Indian Immigrants during the years 1879 to 1972.
-Regrettably, certain pages have suffered…
+Regrettably, certain pages have suffered deterioration…

 Girmitiyas – A Sad Tale (Video Credit NeoBihar)